 Company Profile

-Valuations WAValuations WA is an independent Perth Property Valuation and Real Estate Consultancy company established in 1980.
-Located in suburban Osborne Park our office provides valuations and real estate advice across Western Australia, efficiently and at a competitive rate. ur valuers are all Certified Practising Valuers and members of the Australian Property Institute.
+Valuations WA is an independent Perth Property Valuation and Real Estate Consultancy company.
+Located in suburban Osborne Park our office provides valuations and real estate advice across Western Australia, efficiently and at a competitive rate.
+Our valuers are all Certified Practising Valuers and members of the Australian Property Institute.

 We specialise in a diverse range of property related transactions and will assist you in a professional and timely manner.
 We pride ourselves on great service and advice and look forward to assisting you with your property needs.